The World Series is the biggest stage in Baseball and a career highlight for those who play in it.

 Another catcher won World Series MVP in 1983, the third consecutive year that someone playing behind the plate received the award.

 Orioles catcher Rick Dempsey won MVP honors after hitting .385 in Baltimore's four games to one victory over the Philadelphia Phillies.
-Dempsey hit a home run and had two RBIs in the Series.
+Dempsey hit a home run, scored three runs and had two RBIs in the Series.

-Behind the plate, Dempsey kept a perfect 1.000 Fielding percentage with 27 putouts and four assists.
+Behind the plate, Dempsey kept a perfect 1.000 fielding percentage with 27 putouts, two runners who were caught stealing, and four assists.

 Series Slash Line: .385/.467/.923